History of Los Angeles Metro Rail and Busway: Construction and later issues

-The route was designated as the K Line in November 2019.
+Originally scheduled to open in 2019, the project saw repeated delays.
 In April 2020, Metro announced that the completion date for the project would be pushed to no earlier than May 2021 due to construction issues.
 The support structures for bridges and tunnels had concrete plinths that were incorrectly installed, requiring extensive repairs to sections where tracks had already been installed.
+Also, issues with the contactor delayed the line's opening into 2022.
+The K Line was substantially complete on June 17, 2022.